SamsonOvbi/mamaput-eshop-be/README.md

 # Mamaput E-Shop Backend

-This project is about creating a responsive e-commerce platform for a clothing line.
+This project is a responsive e-commerce platform for a clothing line.
 This includes front-end and back-end development, Stripe and PayPal payment gateway, authentication system, Email notification, OpenStreetMap and Clouinary API intgration, as well as MongoDB Atlas database integration.

 ## Getting Started

 To get started with this project, you will need to have the following tools and technologies installed with the specified versions:

-- git (version 2.34.1.windows.1)
+- git (>= version 2.34.1.windows.1)
-- Node.js (version 18.2.1)
+- Node.js (>= version 18.2.1)
-- npm (version 9.2.1)
+- npm (>= version 9.2.1)
 - MongoDB (>= version 6.0.2)

 ## Installation Backend